10 LinkedIn Tips for When You Are In Between Jobs

 • Share your previous roles

-• State that you are looking for a job: If you mention that you’re looking for a new job and would like your network’s help, consider stating one of the following LinkedIn headline examples for job seekers.
+When you mention that you’re looking for new work and would like your network’s help, consider stating one of the following LinkedIn headline examples for job seekers.

 1. Available for Employment